 The neighbors in the City Center neighborhood in Chisholm are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

-line, this neighborhood has a higher rate of childhood poverty than 65.3%
+is a lower rate of childhood poverty than is found in 52.0%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about

 the neighborhood and help you understand if this neighborhood may fit your lifestyle.